Electronics Section Manager

 Vetting

 This post requires access to the most sensitive intelligence material on a daily basis.
-Applicants must hold or be prepared to undergo National Security Vetting (NSV) Developed Vetting (DV) level before taking up the post.
+Applicants must hold or be prepared to undergo National Security Vetting (NSV) Security Check (enhanced) (SC(e)) level before taking up the post; with a willingness to undergo Developed Vetting (DV) once in post, if required.

 How to apply

-Completed applications must be submitted by 23:55 on 7th of May 2024.
+Completed applications must be submitted by 23:55 on 17th July 2025.